There are two main ways massage therapists can do their work: in a private practice or working for someone else.

 Massage Therapist Pay: Private Practice vs. Employee

-According to reports from the Bureau of Labor Statistics, the average massage therapist hourly wage is $19.17 (2016).
+According to reports from the Bureau of Labor Statistics, the average massage therapist hourly wage is $20.59 per hour.
 However, it’s unclear if this rate is based on self-employed massage therapists or employees of massage companies.
 Or if it’s an average of both types of worker.

 The main financial difference between a self-employed massage therapist and a massage therapist who works for someone else is likely going to be the total amount of take-home pay the MT will make.